 Easy and Moist Banana Chocolate Chip Muffins

 This recipe for moist banana chocolate chip muffins has the perfect balance of banana and chocolate.
 The batter uses yogurt along with eggs to make them super moist, fluffy, and flavorful.
-These easy banana muffins are made in one bowl and you can enjoy them as breakfast, a snack or bring to a brunch!
+These best part aside from how they taste, is how easy they are to make in just one bowl!
+Enjoy them for breakfast, a snack or bring to a brunch!

 What I love about baking with banana is that anytime you do, your whole house smells like heaven.